-Whether you a building a new site from scratch or optimising your existing site or landing page to increase organic reach, there are a few fundamentals that can be explored to ensure the basics are in place.
+Whether you are building a new site from scratch or optimising your existing site or landing page to increase organic reach, there are a few fundamentals that can be explored to ensure the basics are in place.
 We spoke to Sam Dunning - Director and Co-Owner of Web Choice - and he was able to help us sketch out the fundamentals of a good SEO Strategy.
-Each of these fundamentals can be explored in greater depth, but these is a good framework to begin optimising your landing pages.
+Each of these fundamentals can be explored in greater depth, but there is a good framework to begin optimising your landing pages.

 STEP 1 - NAIL DOWN THE KEYWORDS

-The ﬁrst job is to nail down the keywords that you actually want to get your website (or landing page) ranked for organically on Google.
+The ﬁrst job is to nail down the keywords that you actually want to get your website (or landing page) ranked organically on Google.
 You literally just want to think “What are the products and services we offer?”
 And if you’ve already got data from Google Ads or similar that will be really useful here so you know what’s working.

 So, let’s say you - or your client - offers some kind of insurance product (or just swap out the word insurance for whatever it is you are offering), there are a few different search terms that jump out depending on where in the funnel you are targeting.